Black Lives Matter of BCS holds voter registration event

-BRYAN, Tex.
-(KBTX) - On Sunday afternoon, Black Lives Matter of Bryan-College Station hosted a voter registration event at United Full Gospel Baptist Church.
+On Sunday afternoon, Black Lives Matter of Bryan-College Station hosted a voter registration event at United Full Gospel Baptist Church.

 With the Texas runoff set for July 14, there is a sense of urgency to have accurate voter representation.